p-quic/pquic/README.md

  * Clone and compile Picotls (https://github.com/p-quic/picotls), using cmake as explained in the Picotls documentation.

- * Clone and compile PQUIC with its uBPF dependency:
+ * Clone and compile PQUIC with both its uBPF and michelfralloc dependencies:

 ~~~
    git submodule update --init
    cd ubpf/vm
+   make
+   cd ../..
+   cd picoquic/michelfralloc
    make
    cd ../..
    cmake .